tcasredburn/RealWareApiAssistant/README.md

 The ApiOperation is the url of the specified api call you are trying to make.
 This can be copy/pasted directly from the swagger page.

-The Method can be GET, POST, PUT, or DELETE.
-Currently, only PUT and DELETE are supported.
+The Method can be POST, PUT, or DELETE.
+- POST: Generally used for Creating a new object.
+Examples in RealWare would be creating a new permit or Sale.
+- PUT: Generally used for Updating an existing object.
+An example would be changing data fields or adding additional land abstracts, notes, etc.
+- DELETE: Used for Deleting an object.
+This will delete an Account, Sale, Permit, etc.

 ```json
 "ExcelFile": "script_1_data.xlsx",